Dynamic-Capital/Dynamic-Capital/docs/dynamic-ecosystem-acronym-glossary.md

 - **Dynamic_Quote** — _Quote: Quick Understanding Of Thoughtful Expressions_
 - **Dynamic_Glossary** — _Glossary: Generalized List Of Structured Systems,
   References And Yield_

+---

+_Signed with intention by the Dynamic Capital Naming Council_